ImperialCollegeLondon/RCDS-introduction-to-julia/README.md

 ## Acknowledgements :

-The course materials come from [Julia Academy](https://juliaacademy.com/) lessons, and are being adapted for teaching at the Graduate School.
+The course materials come from [Julia Academy](https://juliaacademy.com/) lessons, and are being adapted for teaching in ECRI.

 ## On completion of this workshop you will be able to:
 * **Use** notebooks to execute Julia scripts and install packages.